 Major nerve injury to either the femoral or sciatic nerves is extremely rare in routine cases; the risk is slightly greater in cases involving deliberate lengthening of the leg or if there has been previous hip surgery.

-Recurrent groin pain from psoas tendon irritation occurs after 1-2% of hip replacements and seems to particularly affect young men.
+Recurrent groin pain from psoas tendon irritation occurs after 1-2% of hip replacements.
 The tendon runs over the front of the hip joint and is occasionally irritated by the hip replacement surgery.
 The patients recognise that the pain is more superficial than their original arthritis hip pain.
-If an injection of local anaesthetic and steroid is not effective at treating it, the problem is easily solved with a small day-case operation to release the tendon in the groin.
+If an injection of local anaesthetic and steroid is not effective, the problem is easily solved with a small day-case operation to release the tendon in the groin.

-Thigh pain from the stem of the hip replacement is another unusual complication, which usually develops as the patient is stepping up their activity level a few months after surgery, although it can sometimes occur many years after the original operation.
-It is poorly understood but seems to be related to remodelling of the bone in response to a change in the loading pattern.
+Thigh pain from the stem of the hip replacement is another unusual complication, which can develop as the patient is stepping up their activity level a few months after surgery, although it can sometimes occur many years after the original operation.
+It is poorly understood, but seems to be related to remodelling of the bone in response to a change in the loading pattern.
 The fact that the implant may be stiffer than the bone is also thought to be relevant.
 Fortunately, thigh pain is almost always temporary and subsides after a few weeks.

 Reoperation on a hip replacement for failure is always a possibility as it would be for any mechanical device, although these risks are greatly reduced with modern un-cemented ceramic on ceramic total hip replacements.